 - Easier to maintain – All required changes and updates will be maintained simultaneously on both platforms.
 It is not only convenient for the developers for the users as well.
 A lot of issues are possible to fix from the server side, and the user will just get the updates automatically.

-- Faster delivery time – As we mentioned above you don’t need to have two iOS and Android teams or large cross-functional team, you just need to find one relatively small team of professionals.
+- Faster delivery time – As we mentioned above you don’t need to have two iOS and Android teams or a large cross-functional team, you just need to find one relatively small team of professionals.
 They can create a cleverly marketed product that will be interesting for different users.
 The hybrid applications have recommended themselves as content-oriented.

-Disadvantages of hybrid app development
+Disadvantages of hybrid application development

 - Bounded efficiency – Cross-platform framework depends on plugins to be connected with the device features.
 Sometimes developers have to create them manually to approach the particular function of the device.